1953 24 Hours of Le Mans: Regulations

-With the ongoing success of the World Championship of Drivers, this year saw the introduction by the FIA of a World Championship for Sports Cars, creating great interest from the major sports car manufacturers.
-It also drew together the great endurance races in Europe and North America.
+With the ongoing success of the World Championship of Drivers, this year saw the introduction by the FIA of a World Championship for Sports Cars, creating interest from the major sports car manufacturers.
+It also drew together the endurance races in Europe and North America.
 The Le Mans race was the third round in the championship after the 12 Hours of Sebring and the Mille Miglia.

 After the efforts by drivers in the recent races to drive almost single-handedly (Chinetti in 1949, Rosier and Hall in 1950, Levegh and Cunningham in 1952) and the consequent safety danger through exhaustion, the ACO set limits of maximum driving spells of 80 consecutive laps and 18 hours in total for each driver.

 This year also marked the first use of a radar-‘gun’ to measure speeds across a flying kilometre on the Hunaudières Straight.
 The Cunningham would touch almost 156mph.
 Some 6 mph faster than last years winning Mercedes gull wing coupe.
-These results, not surprisingly, aligned with engine size but, significantly, also the impact of aerodynamics on top speed:
+These results aligned with engine size but, significantly, also the impact of aerodynamics on top speed: